Zira-Games/state-machine-animation/README.md

 ## Features

-* Property evaluation through:
-  * keyframes & interpolation,
+* Keyframe evaluation & interpolation,
-  * custom business logic.
 * Duration and Curve evaluation that can be provided with default values and functional evaluation for variety of hierarchical levels of the animation definition,
 * Animation model containers that handles multiple animations properties for a specific entity.
 * Reactive approach to ensuring continuity that can handle transitions being layered overed each other, with concurrency options different transition reaction types to changing app state.